FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 * A **beat-recorded Operations timeline** (`op/*`) with watcher support so long-running work, boot, and shutdown stay observable and awaitable.
 * A **Common Error Interface (CEI)** that centralises diagnostics, routes structured Error Facts through mailboxes, and enforces severity-driven OPS/shutdown policy.
 * A **pluggable federation transport manager** that negotiates capabilities, coalesces `upd_latest` gauges deterministically, and keeps `/net/mounts` plus `/net/transports` in sync with provider selections.
-* A compact **chunked serialization** format with staged reading/commit and optional blob chunking for large payloads.
+* A compact **flat-frame serialization** format with staged reading/commit and optional payload chunking for large blobs.
 * An optional **namepool** to intern strings when you need textual names bound to IDs.
 * **Pause / Rollback / Resume (PRR) controls** that gate non-essential work, rewind the visible beat horizon, and deterministically drain queued impulses from a mailbox-backed backlog.
 * **Episodic Enzyme Engine (E³)** that runs long-lived workloads deterministically, with the ability to promote episodes from threaded RO slices to cooperative RW slices and demote them back without breaking replay or budget accounting.